Skip to product information

 This is a very rare species native to southern Brazil, where it is sometimes used as a spice.
 Capsicum flexuosum has apparently been crossed to other pepper species, but all my attempts and others I have heard about by backyard growers have failed.
 I am interested in breeding this pepper with others to create larger, cold tolerant peppers.
 If you have had success doing this, please be in touch!

 Botanical sample.
 Not germination tested.
-Seeds take a long time to germinate, see tips below.
+Seeds can be tricky to germinate, and benefit from special treatment.
+See “Growing Instructions” tab below.

 Growing Instructions

-Growing instructions: Seeds can be very tricky to germinate, and sprout erratically over a long period of time.
-Start indoors in winter in sterile growing medium in pots or flats.
+Seeds can be very tricky to germinate, and sprout erratically over several weeks.
+Start indoors in winter (I start in Jan or Feb) in sterile growing medium in pots or flats.
+I use 4 inch pots.
 Sow seeds about 1/4 inch deep, and keep the soil slightly damp.
-Room temperature is best for germinating this species, or slightly warmer- a heat mat can help.
+Cover pot with plastic wrap to help retain moisture if needed- remove when first seeds sprout.
+Room temperature is apparently best for germinating this species, use a heat mat if your house is cold like mine.
 Seeds can take 2 weeks to many months to germinate, but don't give up on them!
 Keep them warm and moist and your patience will pay off.
-Don't throw out trays as some people have had them sprout a year later!
+Don't throw out the pots as some people have had them sprout a year later!

 Shipping & Returns